schesa/metadefender-cloudformation/README.md

 EC2:
 - Launches 2 instances of MetaDefender Core
   - Each instance is deployed in a separated AZ, in one of the new created private subnets
-- Launchesz OPSWAT Central Management in the public subnet
+- Launches OPSWAT Central Management in the public subnet
   - Activates Central Management and registers the 2 instances of MetaDefender Core
   - Retrieves all the engines and workflows